Featuring Magnascent (Nascent) Iodine

 Please note that many people find it useful to swish the solution around in the mouth before swallowing to because of its natural antiseptic properties (helps prevent tooth decay and bad breath).

-We recommend not taking Magnascent Iodine just before going to bed, as this may keep you awake.
+We recommend not taking Magnascent Iodine just before going to bed, as Magnascent Iodine is totally active and will accelerate many processes, which may keep you awake.